lynxpanel/Daemon/README.md

-# Daemon
+# Lynx Panel Daemon
-Lynx-Panel Daemon

-Lynx Panel Daemon: A Lightweight Server Management Daemon
+- A Lightweight Server Management Daemon

 Lynx Panel Daemon is a self-coded server management daemon inspired by popular solutions like Wings and Pterodactyl Panel.
 It offers a lightweight alternative for managing and deploying applications on your server.